chianti-atomic/ChiantiPy/README.md

 * [PyQt5](https://riverbankcomputing.com/software/pyqt/intro)

 If you are not familiar with installing Python and the needed dependencies, we recommend the [Anaconda platform](https://www.continuum.io/downloads).
-Next, download the [CHIANTI database](http://www.chiantidatabase.org/chianti_download.html).
+Next, download the [CHIANTI database](http://www.chiantidatabase.org/chianti_download.html), version 9.0 or later.
 Assuming you've placed the CHIANTI tree in `$HOME`, set the environment variable in your `.bashrc` file,
 ```Shell
 export XUVTOP=$HOME/chianti/dbase
 ```